khachapuris/clic/README.md

 # clic

 CLIC
-is a customizable command line scientific calculator written in Python.
+is a customisable command line scientific calculator written in Python.

 ## Description